MentalHealthMatch/mhmtest/README.md

 There are two core tasks:

-1). the code that services "/listAllUsers" is awful and needs to be refactored
+1).
+The "/listAllUsers" route is amazing.
+Could it be even more amazing tho?

 2). "/listallclasses" is broken and needs to be fixed.